rapidsai/cuspatial/docs/source/user_guide/index.md

 [//]: <> (format and allows lining up the parenthesis on the next line for good width.)

-# cuspatial python Developer's Guide
+# cuspatial python User's Guide

 cuspatial lets developers take advantage of extremely high performance spatial algorithms
 by leveraging CUDA-enabled GPUs.